flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

 manage_etc_hosts: "localhost"
 ```

-There is no analogous section in a Container Linux Config, however the `/etc/hosts` file can be written in the `storage.files.*` section.
+There is no analogous section in a Flatcar Linux Config, however the `/etc/hosts` file can be written in the `storage.files.*` section.

 ```yaml container-linux-config
 storage: